JCMexplains/writing-for-success-2023/textbook.md

 #### Exercise 1

-Write the introductory paragraph of your research paper.
+Write the introduction of your research paper.
 Try using one of the techniques listed in this section to write an engaging introduction.
 Be sure to include background information about the topic that leads to your thesis.

 **Tip**

-Writers often work out of sequence when writing a research paper.
-If you find yourself struggling to write an engaging introduction, you may wish to write the body of your paper first.
-Writing the body sections first will help you clarify your main points.
-Writing the introduction should then be easier.
-You may have a better sense of how to introduce the paper after you have drafted some or all of the body.
+Many writers like to write the thesis and the body of their papers first, and only write the intro and conclusion later.
+Think about a tour guide: when a guide tells you what will be coming up, they need to already know the route ahead.

 ### Writing Your Conclusion

 In your introduction, you tell readers where they are headed.
-In your conclusion, you recap where they have been.
-For this reason, some writers prefer to write their conclusions soon after they have written their introduction.
-However, this method may not work for all writers.
+In your conclusion, you tell them where they have been.

+For this reason, some
-Other writers prefer to write their conclusion at the end of the paper, after writing the body paragraphs.
-No process is absolutely right or absolutely wrong; find the one that best suits you.
+writers prefer to write the conclusion and the introduction at the same time.

+Others write straight through, from the start to the end.

+You will learn which process works best for you.
+There is no one right way: it is a personal preference.

-No matter when you compose the conclusion, it should sum up your main ideas and revisit your thesis.
-The conclusion should not simply echo the introduction or rely on bland summary statements, such as "In this paper, I have demonstrated that. . .."
-In fact, avoid repeating your thesis verbatim from the introduction.
-Restate it in different words that reflect the new perspective gained through your research.
-That helps keep your ideas fresh for your readers.
-An effective writer might conclude a paper by asking a new question the research inspired, revisiting an anecdote presented earlier, or reminding readers of how the topic relates to their lives.
+A conclusion should sum up your main ideas and revisit your thesis.
+The conclusion should not just say exactly what the introduction said: you need to add some further point or reflection.

+You should also avoid bland summary statements, such as "In this paper, I have demonstrated that. . .."

+An effective writer might
+conclude a paper by asking a new question the research inspired, revisiting an anecdote presented earlier, or reminding readers of how the topic relates to their lives.

 #### Writing at Work

+If you work in the sciences, you will find the papers you read have a very specific structure that scientists hold to.

-If your job involves writing or reading scientific papers, it helps to understand how professional researchers use the structure described in this section.
-A scientific paper begins with an abstract that briefly summarizes the entire paper.
-The introduction explains the purpose of the research, briefly summarizes previous research, and presents the researchers' hypothesis.
+In a scientific paper, the introduction explains the purpose of the research, summarizes previous research, and presents the researchers' hypothesis.
 The body provides details about the study, such as who participated in it, what the researchers measured, and what results they recorded.
 The conclusion presents the researchers'